scrtlabs/SecretNetwork/docs/validators-and-full-nodes/join-validator-mainnet.md

 sudo systemctl restart secret-node
 ```

-Your node will not accept transactions that specify `--gas-price` lower than the `minimun-gas-price` you set here.
+Your validator will not accept transactions that specify `--gas-price` lower than the `minimun-gas-price` you set here.

-*Note: Your validator will process transactions with any `gas-price`, given it got broadcasted by another node on the network.*

 ### 3. Generate a new key pair for yourself (change `<key-alias>` with any word of your choice, this is just for your internal/personal reference):